retargeting/WooCommerce/readme.txt

 1. Upload the entire 'woocommerce-retargeting' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+If you are NOT using WooCommerce 3.0+ please e-mail us at (mailto:info@retargeting.biz) and we will help you set up the installation.

 == Screenshots ==

 1. Retargeting Dashboard